khannnnnnnnnnnnn/3-DOF-Drawing-Robot-Simulation-in-Unity/README.md

-# 3-DOF-Drawing-Robot-Simulation-in-Unity
+# 3-DOF SCARA Robot Drawing Simulation in Unity

-This project simulates a 3-DOF planar manipulator that draws letters in 3D space using Unity.
-The system uses forward and inverse kinematics to control the robot's motion, along with a trajectory planner to convert uppercase alphabet characters into movement paths.
-The simulation is visualized in real-time in Unity, providing an interactive way to understand the manipulator's behavior.
+This project simulates a 3-DOF SCARA (Selective Compliance Assembly Robot Arm) manipulator that autonomously draws uppercase letters in 3D space using Unity.
+The system employs inverse kinematics for real-time motion control and includes a custom trajectory planner that converts alphabetic characters into precise drawing paths.
+The simulation provides an interactive visualization platform for understanding planar manipulator kinematics and automated drawing systems.

 https://github.com/user-attachments/assets/536df1b7-ed42-4e5e-a718-1f2538f02e3b

-This project is part of the FRA333 Robot Kinematics course at the Institute of Field Robotics, King Mongkut’s University of Technology Thonburi.
+This project is part of the FRA333 Robot Kinematics course at the Institute of Field Robotics, King Mongkut's University of Technology Thonburi.

 ---

-## Collabolator
+## Collaborators
 - Supasakorn Wora-Urai (66340500056)
 - Sasish Kaewsing (66340500076)